 February 2021.
 Tehran, Iran

-How do they discover the world and their surroundings?
+How do they perceive the world and their surroundings?
+What are their dreams?

-who help these people achieve their goals and dreams?
+Who helps these people achieve their goals?